mohamed-osama45987/Airbnb-Clone/README.md

 Live-Link : https://properties-rent.vercel.app/

 This is a project that aims to replicate the functionality of the popular vacation rental platform, Airbnb.
-It was built using NextJs, React, Node.js, and MongoDB.
+It was built using NextJs, React, Typescript, Node.js, Primsa, and MongoDB.

 ## Features